 Start your meal with a healthy appetizer

 Do you really feel like eating when it's so hot outside???
 As for your main dish - look for healthy items such as grilled, baked, and steamed foods instead of fried or battered.
-Majority of restaurants don’t mind to swap your fries for a green salad or wrapping your burger in lettuce.
+The majority of restaurants don’t mind swapping your fries for a green salad or wrapping your burger in lettuce.
 Just ask!

 As I mentioned before, we visited Italy, Tuscany - the land of bread, wine, and desserts.
 Tripple yum, right?!
 I advise my clients to decide between these three items.
 If you take all three every day for every meal (well, maybe not at breakfast, but you never know) - it starts to add up.
 So I chose wine.